MaxNoetzold/y-mongodb-provider/README.md

 { bindState: function(string,WSSharedDoc):void, writeState:function(string,WSSharedDoc):Promise }
 */
 yUtils.setPersistence({
 	bindState: async (docName, ydoc) => {
 		// Here you listen to granular document updates and store them in the database
 		// You don't have to do this, but it ensures that you don't lose content when the server crashes
 		// See https://github.com/yjs/yjs#Document-Updates for documentation on how to encode
 		// document updates

 		// official default code from: https://github.com/yjs/y-websocket/blob/37887badc1f00326855a29fc6b9197745866c3aa/bin/utils.js#L36
 		const persistedYdoc = await mdb.getYDoc(docName);
 		const newUpdates = Y.encodeStateAsUpdate(ydoc);
-    mdb.storeUpdate(docName, newUpdates)
+		mdb.storeUpdate(docName, newUpdates);
 		Y.applyUpdate(ydoc, Y.encodeStateAsUpdate(persistedYdoc));
-    ydoc.on('update', async update => {
+		ydoc.on('update', async (update) => {
 			mdb.storeUpdate(docName, update);
-    })
+		});
 	},
 	writeState: async (docName, ydoc) => {
 		// This is called when all connections to the document are closed.
-    // In the future, this method might also be called in intervals or after a certain number of updates. return new Promise(resolve => {
+		// In the future, this method might also be called in intervals or after a certain number of updates. return new Promise((resolve) => {
 			// When the returned Promise resolves, the document will be destroyed.
-      // So make sure that the document really has been written to the database. resolve()
+			// So make sure that the document really has been written to the database. resolve();
-    })
+		});
-  }
+	},
-})
+});

 server.listen(port, () => {
-	console.log("listening on port:" + port);
+	console.log('listening on port:' + port);
 });
 ```